LukaLime/HerCalendar/README.md

 	1. Add Ovulation periods
 	2. Add Cycle Chart
 	3. Add AI chatbox to analyze the users current tracked cycles, and any other questions the user may have
-	4. Add Admin account, and User account options
-	5. Users are able to subscribe through email, users will get email reminders when an upcoming Cycle is coming up
+	4. Users are able to subscribe through email, users will get email reminders when an upcoming Cycle is coming up
-	6. Update UI using React
+	5. Update UI using React
-	7. Add SMTP provider to provide email confirmation when registering a new account
+	6. Add SMTP provider to provide email confirmation when registering a new account
-	8. Each user should have there own account with there own cycle tracker
-	9. Enforce that UserId is always set
+	8. Enforce that UserId is always always points to a valid user in AspNetUsers

 Completed Tasks:
 	1. Fix Days to next period, and estimated period so it estimates from the last period date using the average cycle length